eclipse-threadx/samples/README.md

 This sample demonstrates how Azure Sphere and Azure RTOS are able to run together on the MediaTek MT3620 Development Kit.

-## User-defined Crypto Ciphersuites
+## User-defined Crypto Ciphersuite

-This [guide](./user-defined%20ciphersuites.md) demonstrates how to implement user-defined crypto ciphersuites and integrate it with Azure IoT Sample.
+This [guide](./user-defined-ciphersuite.md) demonstrates how to implement user-defined crypto ciphersuite and integrate it with Azure IoT Sample.